 Growing Mammillaria Old Lady Cactus

-You can plant outdoors in USDA zones 11-13 or use them in a container and move inside for fall and winter.
+You can plant outdoors in USDA zones 11 to 13 or use them in a container and move inside for fall and winter.
 Either way, the cactus requires well-draining soil that is on the gritty side.

 In order to promote the old lady cactus flower, provide a slightly cooler area in winter.
 During this time, suspend watering and let soil dry completely.